robertsilen/LexData/docs/source/LexData.rst

 LexData
 =======

-The central Class for working with LexData is the Class Lexeme, it documented on a separate page:
+The central Class for working with LexData is the Class Lexeme, it is documented on a separate page:

 * :doc:`Lexeme`